arjunmara/message-queue/readme.md

 \`\`\` docker run -p 8080:8080 -p 8081:8081 -d username/appname \`\`\`

 The message queue is now up and running on port 8080.
 You can access the API using a REST client or by sending requests directly to the endpoint.
+As this queue uses redis for publishing and subscribing, make sure the redis server is up and running.

 ## Contributing